-Applications for the LFA cohort will be emailed to eligible students in late June 2021.
+Applications for the 2023-2024 LFA cohort will be emailed to eligible students.
+Check your UC Davis email in the next few months and stay tuned!

-The Linda Frances Alexander Scholars Program (LFA) provides academic, social and cultural enrichment for African, African American, and multiracial students that empowers them to attain educational excellence and prepare for our competitive global society.
-Students enroll as new freshmen or transfers and may participate through their first year at UC Davis.
-A week-long residential program kicks off the first year with a culturally supportive introduction to university life that includes goal-setting, leadership training, academic advising and an introduction to university expectations.
-Linda Frances Alexander Scholars become campus and community leaders who exemplify successful scholarship within the Black tradition of educational achievement.
+The Linda Frances Alexander Scholars Program (LFA) provides academic, social and cultural enrichment for students of the African Diaspora that empowers them to attain educational excellence and prepare for our competitive global society.
+Students enroll as new freshmen or transfers and will participate through their first year at UC Davis.
+A week-long pre-matriculation residential program kicks off the first year with a culturally relevant introduction to university life that includes goal-setting, leadership training, academic advising and an introduction to university expectations.
+Linda Frances Alexander Scholars become campus and community leaders who exemplify successful Black scholarship and achievement.

 The services and activities of the program include: